-Article 7.1 "Each State Party shall report to the Secretary-General ... on: g) The types and quantities of all anti-personnel mines destroyed after the entry into force of this Convention for that State Party, to include a breakdown of the quantity of each type of anti-personnel mine destroyed, in accordance with Articles 4 and 5, respectively, along with, if possible, the lot numbers of each type anti-personnel mine in the case of destruction in accordance with Article 4"
+Article 7.1 "Each State Party shall report to the Secretary-General ... on:

+g) The types and quantities of all anti-personnel mines destroyed after the entry into force of this Convention for that State Party, to include a breakdown of the quantity of each type of anti-personnel mine destroyed, in accordance with Articles 4 and 5, respectively, along with, if possible, the lot numbers of each type anti-personnel mine in the case of destruction in accordance with Article 4"

-State Party: Canada Reporting for time period from: January 1, 2022 to December 31, 2022
+State Party: Canada Reporting for t ime period from: January 1, 2023 to December 31, 2023 1.
+Destru ction of stockpiled APMs (Article 4 4) Туре Quantity Lot # (if possible) Supplementary information TOTAL NIL